-- 3.10 As this is a voluntary Code that is being designed to have broad application and relevance, there is an argument as to whether it is necessary to express specific exclusions from the Code of Conduct's application.
+- 4.10 As this is a voluntary Code that has been designed to have broad application and relevance, there is an argument as to whether it is necessary to express specific exclusions from the Code of Conduct's application.
 While a valid observation, it may help guidance and interpretation to identify the categories of organisation that, while capable of falling within the ESG ratings/data products provider definition, were not the primary target of this Code of Conduct during its development.
+These types of organisations include: - (A) credit rating agencies in respect of their offering of credit ratings (including ESG factors and scores that are part of credit rating methodologies).
+Where Credit Rating Agencies or their affiliates offer ESG ratings/scores or ESG data products, the intention is that the Code of Conduct would apply in respect of the offering of those products. - (B) entities who produce ESG ratings/scores or ESG data products that are used or consumed only within the same corporate group of affiliated companies and are therefore not provided or marketed to third parties; and - (C) entities whose commercial activities involve ESG consulting services, but that do not involve the provision of any ESG ratings/scores or ESG data products.

+ESG ratings and data products providers should ensure that they comply with applicable laws and regulations in the jurisdictions in which they operate, whether or not they adhere to the Code.
+It should be noted that this voluntary Code of Conduct is not intended to overlay upon existing regulated activities for which formal rules and guidance already exist.

-These types of organisations are as follows: - (A) Credit Rating Agencies in respect of their offering of credit ratings (including those credit ratings that include consideration of ESG factors).
-Where Credit Rating Agency groups own entities that offer ESG rating/scores or ESG data products, those entities would fall within the intended scope; - (B) entities who produce ESG ratings/scores or ESG data products that are used or consumed only within the same corporate group of affiliated companies and are therefore not provided or marketed to third parties; and - (C) entities whose commercial activities involve ESG consulting services, but that do not involve the provision of any ESG rating/score or ESG data product. - 3.11 In addition, while the scope of application of the Code of Conduct has been created with regard to the broad spectrum of ESG rating, score and data products, there are limits to those products and services that have been broadly considered to be in scope.
-For example, the definitions are not intended to be so broad as to bring into scope proxy adviser services, investment research, or regulated financial benchmarks. - 3.12 We emphasise that the above is intended to provide guidance as to the target scope during the development process, and is not intended to dissuade organisations listed above from applying the Code of Conduct if they consider it to be relevant to their activities or business. - 3.13 As explained throughout the Code of Conduct, on a principle-by-principle basis, the Code of Conduct is intended to be interpreted and applied in a proportionate manner, having regard to the nature, scale and complexity of the activities or business.
+- 4.11 In addition, while the scope of application of the Code of Conduct has been created with regard to the broad spectrum of ESG ratings, scores and data products, there are limits to those products and services that have been broadly considered to be in scope.
+For example, the definitions are not intended to be so broad as to bring into scope proxy advisory services, investment research, or financial benchmarks with an ESG or climatic focus where benchmark providers are already applying IOSCO's Principles for Financial Benchmarks.9 - 4.12 We emphasise that the above is intended to provide guidance as to the target scope during the development process, and is not intended to dissuade organisations listed above from applying the Code of Conduct if they consider it to be relevant to their activities or business. - 4.13 As explained throughout the Code of Conduct, on a principle-by-principle basis, the Code of Conduct is intended to be interpreted and applied in a proportionate manner, having regard to the nature, scale and complexity of the activities or business.